Here at STYLE CURATOR HQ we love indoor plants… trouble is, we’re not that great at keeping them alive!

 11. Jade plant

-The other week we used a jade plant in our DIY mini moss ball tutorial and that is one super hardy plant!
+The other week we used a jade plant in our DIY mini moss ball tutorial (shown below) and it is one super hardy plant!

 It can tolerate a lot, including infrequent watering and strong sun, and is said to be a lucky tree or money tree 🙂